-There are so many scenic train rides in Europe that whittling this list down to just 15 of the best was no mean feat.
+There are so many European scenic train rides that whittling this list down to just 15 of the best was no mean feat.
 These picture-perfect rail trips encourage you to take it slow and savour the journey.

 Are you ready?
 Great, let’s buckle up, relax and dive in for a rollicking rollercoaster through some of Europe’s most beautiful scenic railways.

 - Ride these trains easier with an Interrail Pass